WomensLaw serves and supports all survivors.

 1 Tex.
 Fam.
 Code § 85.026(a)

 I have a protective order against the abuser.
-Can s/he keep a gun or buy a new gun?
+Can they have or buy a gun?

-Federal laws, which apply to all states, also restrict an abuser’s right to have or buy a gun if you have a protective order against him/her that meets certain requirements.
+Federal laws, which apply to all states, also restrict an abuser’s right to have or buy a gun, if you have a protective order against them that meets certain requirements.
 Go to Federal Gun Laws to get more information.

 State and federal laws that prohibit the abuser from having a gun only apply during the time period that you have an active (valid) protective order.
-The expiration date on your protective order is the time specified (up to 2 years) from the stamped issue date.
-The date listed is when your order will expire.
+For more information, see the types of protective orders available in Texas.

-To speak to someone in your area about local gun laws or to plan for your safety, see TX Advocates and Shelters to find a program in your area.
+If you need to speak to someone in your area about local gun laws or to plan for your safety, our Texas Advocates and Shelters page can help you find a program in your area.

 Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a protective order?